 Materials that are brought in to the library for renewal will be discharged and charged back to the patron unless holds or recalls have been placed.
 The maximum number of electronic renewals is then allowed.

 Below is the grace period and fine structure for different categories of material in the library.
-The maximum fine for overdue materials is $10.00 per item; note that overdue fines are only assessed on recalled items.
-Charges for lost or damaged materials include the cost of the item (usually $50.00; $20.00 for Media items) plus a $20.00 processing fee.
+The maximum fine for overdue materials is $30.00 per item; note that overdue fines are only assessed on recalled items.
+Charges for lost or damaged materials include the cost of the item (usually $50.00; $20.00 for Media items) plus a $10.00 processing fee.

-Books, government documents, maps, printed music and ILL materials:
+Recalled books, government documents, printed music and ILL materials:

-Bound periodicals and 2- or 4-hour reserves (including laptops, but excluding study room keys and headphones (which circulate only to students):
+Bound periodicals and 2- or 4-hour reserves, including laptops, but excluding study room keys and headphones (which circulate only to students):

 1-day and 3-day reserves: